cambronjay/cordova-firebase-plugin/README.md

 # Cordova Firebase Plugin
 This plugin wraps the Firebase remote config, performance, analytics, crashlytics, messaging, and authentication SDK with an easy to use api and detailed documentation.
-Follow the below instructions for iOS setup and use.
+Follow the below instructions for iOS setup and plugin use.

 ## Supported Cordova Versions
 - cordova: `>=6.0.0 and <=8.1.2`